JDLabOrg/IUManual-EN/basic_widget_panel.rst

 .. image:: resource/iu_manual_iuwidgets.png

 In IU WIDGET tab, all available widgets in IUEditor will be shown.
 Fundamental elements including **Box / Text / Image / Static Image / Cell** widgets and other various widgets used in a web page are offered.
 All the provided widgets are divided into Base, Complex, Programming groups.
-You can see the detailed information of each widget by **double clicking** the widget.
+You can see the detailed information of each widget by **right-clicking** the widget.

 `Go To Widget Property`_